Undergraduate Audition Requirements

 Two selections of your choice that demonstrate your present level of performance and that together showcase both your lyrical/expressive playing and your technical ability.
 These may either be two movements from solo repertoire (sonatas, concertos, etc.) or one movement paired with an etude.

-The below repertoire lists are suggestions, not comprehensive lists.
+The repertoire lists below are suggestions, not comprehensive lists.
 If you have questions regarding repertoire choices, please contact Dr. Wells.

 Suggested solo repertoire: